onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 }
 ```

 Wait what?
-That’s... not a JSON array?
+That's... not a JSON array?
 Where are the commas?
 Also, there is too much repetition!
 I have to type packages over and over?
 I really hate that!
 Your analogy was filled with LIES.

 ## Part 3: How to Type Less

-All right, I’m sorry, you got me.
+All right, I'm sorry, you got me.
 We have already broken a bit of our spicy JSON analogy.
-If you look back at the reference guide, you can see that we don’t have arrays, we have lists, and lists in Nix don’t have a comma.
+If you look back at the reference guide, you can see that we don't have arrays, we have lists, and lists in Nix don't have a comma.

 But if you promise to forgive me for my faltering analogy, we can get into some language constructs designed to save typing that you will see a LOT of.
 Ok?
 Awesome.
 Thanks.